-Donna is founder and manager of Chilliwack Dance School, as well as recently taking on management of Chilliwack Gymnastics Club downstairs.
+Donna is founder and manager of Chilliwack Dance School, as well as recently taking on ownership and management of Chilliwack Gymnastics Club downstairs.
 She has a Bachelor of Commerce and Business Administration degree, and over 30 years experience in business.
 She has spent about 16 years as a "dance mom" for 5 daughters in dance.
 Donna is a certified gymnastics coach, and a former member of the UBC Women's Gymnastics team.

 In addition to teaching dance and gymnastics classes, Donna has many years experience teaching children from very young to teens in other environments, including pre-school Sunday School, Homeschool PE and writing classes, math tutoring, and home schooling her own 6 children.

 Glory started teaching break dancing in 2012 at Life Church in Uganda, and has continued teaching at dance studios here in Canada.
 He volunteered for the Elementz Dance Crew for the BC Summer Games in 2016.